iobroker-community-adapters/ioBroker.telegram/README.md

 	### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
+- (@GermanBluefox) Added the missing translations for the configuration labels (API URL, port, certificates, media quality, ...) in all languages
+- (@GermanBluefox) Robustness: all telegram API calls now catch their errors, so a failing call can no longer terminate the adapter with an unhandled promise rejection
+- (@GermanBluefox) The inline keyboard of a broadcast `ask` question is now removed for the user who answered (taken from the pressed callback message)
+- (@GermanBluefox) Fixed: the adapter no longer crashes (unhandled promise rejection) when the inline keyboard of an answered/timed-out `ask` question cannot be removed (e.g. "message to edit not found")
 - (@GermanBluefox) Fixed: `deleteMessage`/`editMessage*` without an explicit `user`/`chatId` is now executed once for the chat given in its options instead of being broadcast to every user (which made the other users fail)
 - (@GermanBluefox) The caption of a received photo/video/document is now written to `communicate.request` (like a normal text message), so image captions are no longer lost
 - (@GermanBluefox) Added a "Parsemode" option to the "ask via Telegram" Blockly block, so questions can be formatted with HTML/MarkdownV2